suyeecav/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include machine learning for security and trustworthy machine learning.

+latest news:
+- We have paper accepted to SatML 2024!

 # Interests to show in About widget
 interests:
 - Trustworhy Machine Learning